-These are a common and sensible exchange.
+These are common and sensible exchanges.
 Compostable garbage bags are made from plant cellulose or potatoes and corn.
 Try buying compostable garbage bags that are certified by the BPI (Biodegradable Products Institute).
-They are totally home compostable and safe.
+They are home-compostable and safe.
 So next time while composting through the whole bag out.
-With this alternative you can ditch those polyethylene bags in the trash can.
+With this alternative, you can ditch those polyethylene bags in the trash can.

 Compostable Dog Toy over Rubber-based Toys

-Most of the toys that we buy for pets in general and dogs specifically are made from petroleum based plastic or synthetic rubber.
-They are non biodegradable and non compostable, so please choose better options of toys.
+Most of the toys that we buy for pets in general and dogs specifically are made from petroleum-based plastic or synthetic rubber.
+They are nonbiodegradable and noncompostable, so please choose better options for toys.
 These toys are made from natural fibers and bioplastics.
 These products don’t use microplastic or synthetic dyes.
 These toys are usually antibacterial and good for the teething age of the puppies.
-Beam some organic love towards your dog.
+Beam some organic love toward your dog.

 Compostable Vegetable Cellulose Sponge over Polymer Sponges

 These sponges are also made from the aforementioned vegetable cellulose.
 The sponges are exactly like their regular cousins.
-They clean well, dry easily and take less space + they are eco-friendly.
+They clean well, dry easily, and take up less space + they are eco-friendly.

 Compostable Toilet Brush over Regular Plastic Toilet Brush

-Imagine a toilet brush not made from nylon and plastic but sponge, coconut coir and wood.
-Yes it is real.
+Imagine a toilet brush not made from nylon and plastic but a sponge, coconut coir, and wood.
+Yes, it is real.
 These brushes are almost as good as the real deal.
 The only caveat is to replace the brush head more often.
 They will clean your ceramic bowls well, so don’t worry.